marshallm94/Learning_Notes/docker.md

 * Port mapping can be done manually with the publish flag `$ docker run --p <host_port>:<container_port>`.
 When this is run, <container_port> is explicitly mapped to <host_port> of the host.

+# Networking

+* The `bridge` network is the default - when a container is started without a network specified, it will use the `bridge` network.

+# Persistent Storage in Docker

+There are 3 options for persistent storage of data that is within a container, all of which can be created by passing the `--mount` parameter to the `$ docker run` command.

+The three storage types are:
+1. Bind Mounts
+	* Bind mounts are not new to Docker.
+	* Bind mounts are a "portal" from the container to the host: a bind mount "mount" a specific file/directory from the host to the container, which give the containter (and any systems within the container) access to that file or directory of files.
+	* When creating bind mounts, **the user is in charge of specifying the destination and source filepath.**
+	* `$ docker run <IMAGE_NAME> --mount type=bind, source="<path_to_file_or_dir_on_host>", destination=<path_to_file_or_dir_in_container>`
+2. Volumes
+	* Volumes are similar to Bind Mounts, however **Docker manages the file system location of the volume on the host.**
+	*
+	* `$ docker run <IMAGE_NAME> --mount type=bind, source="<volume_name>", destination=<path_to_file_or_dir_in_container>`
+3. tmpfs ( Temporary File Systems )
+	* In-memory storage (**data in tmpfs will be deleted when the container is stopped**)

+# Tagging

+* Tagging allows the identification of specific versions of an image.
+* Images can have more than one tag
+	* For example, there are different tags associated with various OS images that specify different OS versions.
+* Any time you reference an images without specifying a tag, Docker will look for the image version with the tag "latest".
+* **If you want to push your image to dockerhub, your image must be tagged with your account name.**
+	`$ docker tag <dockerhub_account>/<image_name>:<tag>`

 # Docker Command List

 * `$ docker run` - run a docker containter.